One Standard German Axiom: Scholarly reception

 While several prominent scholars in German linguistics and dialectology call Dollinger's One Standard German Axiom a "construct", other scholars awarded a 2023/24 national Killam Faculty Research Prize for work on OSGA that views "languages as discursively constructed entities" and assigns linguists a stake.

-The uptake of Dollinger's book in German linguistics on The Pluricentricity Debate has been expressly critical.
+The uptake of Dollinger's book in German linguistics on The Pluricentricity Debate has been initially expressly critical.
 Comments by the "clearance reader", made public by Dollinger in the book's preface, assessed the print-ready manuscript as "not publishable" because, it represented the perspective "of an Austrian more concerned about his linguistic identity, than as an academic soberly gauging the debate".
 The author responds: "Even if that were the case, which it is not, the arguments herein have an intrinsic value," and pleads for a probing of his 13 arguments against "pluri-areality".
 Nils Langer, a specialist in Frisian, raises doubts about Dollinger's argument, dismissing it outright by framing it as old-fashioned but does not address the arguments.

 Not all Germanists respond negatively to the book, however.
 Julia Ruck – who mentions the One Standard German Axiom, but does not discuss this idea specifically – sees a lot of merit in Dollinger's contrast between pluri-areal and pluricentric approaches to German.

 Whereas Dollinger's "One Standard German Axiom" has not been taken up in German sociolinguistics and dialectology, his critique of anti-pluricentric stances in the current research landscape is recognized.
 Igor Ivaškovic considers One Standard Axiom a "thesis" and postulates a "One Standard Bosnian, Croatian, Montenegrin, and Serbian Axiom" on a similar basis.
 A similar one standard axiom has also been described for Catalan.
 OSGA has been linked with historical pan-German and Nazi linguists who were brought back to teach after World War II.

+The Germanic Linguistic Association invited Dollinger as plenary speaker at GLAC 2026 in Utah with "On a presupposition in German dialectology since Adelung (1781): the 'One Standard German Axiom (OSGA)'."